ordinals/ord/docs/src/guides/sat-hunting.md

 ### Transferring Ordinals

-The `ord` wallet supports transferring specific satoshis by using the name of the sastoshi with the `ord wallet send` command.
+The `ord` wallet supports transferring specific satoshis by using the name of the satoshi with the `ord wallet send` command.
 You can also use the `bitcoin-cli` commands `createrawtransaction`, `signrawtransactionwithwallet`, and `sendrawtransaction`, but this method can be complex and is outside the scope of this guide.